rwxrob/keg/desc/help.md

 The steps to create your first KEG directory are below, but first a little about the structure of this directory, which does not necessarily require this {{aka}} command to create and maintain.

-A KEG directory (aka "keg") is just a directory containing a {{pre "keg"}} YAML file and a number of directories that have a {{pre "README.md"}} file called **content nodes**.
+A KEG directory (aka "keg") is just a directory containing a `keg` YAML file and a number of directories that have a `README.md` file called **content nodes**.
 A node directory must have an incrementing integer name as would be used in a database table.
-A keg usually also has a {{pre "dex"}} directory containing at least two files:
+A keg usually also has a `dex` directory containing at least two files:

-1. Latest changes {{pre "dex/changes.md"}}
+1. Latest changes `dex/changes.md`
-2. All nodes by ID {{pre "dex/nodes.tsv"}}
+2. All nodes by ID `dex/nodes.tsv`

 The {{aka}} command keeps these files up to date.